Integrated Programme: Overview

 The programme allows for more time to be allocated to enrichment activities.
 Without the O-level examinations, students have greater flexibility and can immerse themselves in a more broad-based education, ultimately leading to the A-level examination.
 Generally, only the top performers are eligible to participate in the IP programme, which is currently regarded as experimental.
 As a result, the majority of students pursue their secondary education at the regular pace by completing a four-year O-level course before proceeding to a two-year A-level education.

 A-level programmes

-The integrated programme was first implemented in Dunman High School, Hwa Chong Institution (formerly The Chinese High School), Nanyang Girls' High School, Raffles Girls School, Raffles Institution, and River Valley High School in 2004.
+The integrated programme was first implemented in Dunman High School, Hwa Chong Institution (formerly The Chinese High School), Nanyang Girls' High School, Raffles Girls School, Raffles Institution, River Valley High School, and Victoria School in 2004.

 The IP allows students to skip the O-level at secondary four and be admitted directly to junior colleges (while there are cases of students being asked by the school to "leave" this system as their pace could not be kept up).
 However, the students would still have to take the Mother Tongue O-level.
 All the schools allowed in the scheme accepts the top 10% of the national cohort.
 This ensures that students who are under the IP can cope with their A-level after bypassing their O-level.